February 4, 2025

 ~ We have a rich history over 100 years old.

-~ We currently have competitions in four countries:
+~ We currently have competitions in seven countries:

 ~ Horse events are still included in Olympic Games.